Tlappas-23/College-Basketball-Prospect-Evaluation/README.md

-NCAA to NBA Stick Probability Modeling Pipeline and Dashboard
-1. Project Overview

-This project builds a fully reproducible machine learning system that estimates the probability that an NCAA basketball player will “stick” in the NBA.
-A player is considered to have “stuck” if they remain rostered for multiple seasons and meet a minimum playing time threshold.

-The workflow uses:

-A strict pre-2023 temporal split

-Median imputation

-SMOTE oversampling

-A tuned XGBoost classifier

-A final seven-feature model

-An interactive Dash dashboard

-All predictions are based entirely on NCAA production.
-No draft position or NBA outcomes are used as model inputs.

-2. Modeling Workflow
-2.1 Step 1 — Imports and Global Configuration

-This step establishes the modeling environment by:

-Organizing imports into logical groups

-Setting a global random state for reproducibility

-Applying consistent plot styling

-Outcome: A stable, reproducible environment for the entire project.

-2.2 Step 2 — Data Preparation and Leakage Prevention

-Key actions:

-Convert season text to a numeric Season_Year

-Split data temporally (train ≤ 2022, test ≥ 2023)

-Remove all columns that would not be known at draft time, including:

-Player name

-Team

-Season

-NBA statistics such as minutes, plus-minus, stick outcomes

-Restrict inputs to numeric NCAA features only

-Outcome: A dataset aligned with real draft-time prediction conditions.

-2.3 Step 3 — Missing Value Imputation

-Median imputation is applied to the training data

-Imputation is performed before SMOTE

-Ensures synthetic samples created by SMOTE do not contain NaNs

-2.4 Step 4 — Resampling with SMOTE

-Class imbalance is handled using SMOTE

-Sampling strategy is set to 0.10

-k_neighbors=3 ensures stable behavior on sparse minority cases

-2.5 Step 5 — Final Seven-Feature XGBoost Model

-After evaluating more than 35 possible predictors, the final model uses:

-FTA_per40

-FT_per40

-NBA_Ready_Score_100

-Def_Impact

-BLK_percent

-Box_Production_peak

-PER_peak

-These features consistently delivered the best out-of-time performance.

-2.6 Step 6 — NBA Readiness Meta-Metric

-NBA_Ready_Score_100 is a composite feature built from seven weighted components:

-Two_Way_Impact_peak (weight 0.80)

-BPM_peak (0.70)

-Class Numeric (–0.65)

-Conf_Strength (0.60)

-BPM_improvement (–0.54)

-TOV_per40 (0.49)

-WS40_peak (–0.48)

-This metric serves as a high-level indicator of pro readiness.

-2.7 Step 7 — Definition of "Stick" Ground Truth

-A player is labeled as having “stuck” if all of the following are true:

-A Combined Metric of at least 5

-At least two NBA seasons played

-At least 15 minutes per game on average across those seasons

-The Combined Metric includes weighted components for:

-Scoring

-Efficiency

-Creation

-Defensive impact

-Penalties for turnovers and fouls

-Bonuses for double-doubles, triple-doubles, and plus-minus

-Pace and per-minute normalization

-2.8 Step 8 — Threshold Optimization

-The classification threshold is determined by maximizing the F1-score:

-Compute precision-recall curve

-Compute F1-score at each threshold

-Select the threshold corresponding to maximum F1

-Use this threshold for final classification

-This improves recall and precision on rare events.

-3. Interactive Dashboard

-An interactive Dash application is included for exploring model outputs.

-3.1 Displayed Fields

-Season_Year

-Player

-Team

-NBA_YOS (actual years of NBA service for historical players)

-Predicted probability of sticking

-3.2 Dashboard Features

-Season filter

-Top-N selector

-Automatic sorting by predicted probability

-Color-coded probability classes (high, mid, low)

-Clean and modern UI using standardized styling

-3.3 Structure

-The dashboard file includes:

-Data loading and preprocessing

-Styling and layout

-Callback logic for dynamic table updates

-Main execution block

-4. Summary

-This project provides:

-A rigorously leak-free modeling pipeline

-A tuned seven-feature XGBoost model

-A composite NBA readiness index

-A validated stick metric based on real NBA outcomes

-A production-ready dashboard for exploring probabilities

-A model card, diagrams, or a GitHub-friendly layout can be produced upon request.
+# NCAA to NBA Stick Probability Modeling Pipeline and Dashboard

+## 1. Project Overview

+This project develops a reproducible machine learning pipeline that estimates the probability that an NCAA player will “stick” in the NBA.
+A player is defined as having "stuck" if they achieve a Combined Metric of 5 or higher and average at least 15 minutes per game in two or more NBA seasons.

+All model inputs come strictly from NCAA production and player attributes.
+No draft information or NBA performance data is used as a predictive feature.

+The final system includes the following components:

+1. Clean and standardized data assembly
+2. Strict temporal train/test split (train ≤ 2022, test ≥ 2023)
+3. Median imputation applied before SMOTE
+4. SMOTE oversampling to correct class imbalance
+5. XGBoost classifier tuned for recall stability
+6. Selection of the seven strongest predictive features
+7. Deployment in an interactive Dash dashboard

+---

+## 2. The Final Seven Feature Model

+The final predictive model uses the following seven features:

+1. FTA_per40
+2. FT_per40
+3. NBA_Ready_Score_100
+4. Def_Impact
+5. BLK_percent
+6. Box_Production_peak
+7. PER_peak

+The feature **NBA_Ready_Score_100** is a composite index derived from weighted components:

+- Two_Way_Impact_peak (0.80)
+- BPM_peak (0.70)
+- Class Numeric (–0.65)
+- Conf_Strength (0.60)
+- BPM_improvement (–0.54)
+- TOV_per40 (0.49)
+- WS40_peak (–0.48)

+No draft position or round is incorporated at any stage.

+---

+## 3. Stick Metric Definition

+The "Stick" Metric is a pace- and usage-adjusted impact formula that applies the following per-event weights:

+- FGM: 1.5
+- FGA: 1
+- 3PM: 0.4
+- FTM: 0.4
+- AST: 1.15
+- TOV: –1.9
+- OREB: 2.2
+- DREB: 2.2
+- STL: 3
+- BLK: 10
+- PF: –0.4
+- Missed FG: –0.9
+- Missed 3PA: –1
+- Missed FT: –0.4
+- Double-double: +3
+- Triple-double: +10
+- Plus/minus: +0.22

+The result is normalized by games played and adjusted to per-36-minute pace.

+NBA players typically score around **5** on this metric.
+To count as “sticking,” a player must achieve:

+1. Combined Metric ≥ 5
+2. At least two NBA seasons with ≥ 15 MPG

+---

+## 4. Model Training Pipeline

+The training pipeline includes:

+1. Median imputation (applied before resampling)
+2. SMOTE with sampling_strategy = 0.10 and k_neighbors = 3
+3. XGBoost classifier with:
+   - n_estimators = 600
+   - max_depth = 4
+   - learning_rate = 0.025
+   - subsample = 0.90
+   - colsample_bytree = 0.70
+   - tree_method = “hist”

+4. Threshold selection using the optimal F1 point on the precision–recall curve
+5. Evaluation using:
+   - AUC-ROC
+   - PR-AUC
+   - Precision
+   - Recall
+   - F1 score
+   - Balanced accuracy
+   - Confusion matrix

+---

+## 5. Dashboard Summary

+The dashboard displays:

+- Season
+- Player
+- Team
+- NBA_YOS (NBA years played)
+- Predicted probability of sticking (using the final 7-feature model)

+Features:

+- Color-coded probability tiers
+- Season filter
+- Adjustable Top-N ranking
+- Excludes incomplete or future seasons (e.g., 2024)

+The dashboard is designed for scouting, historical analysis, and identifying overperforming NCAA profiles that may translate into NBA longevity.

+---

+## 6. Usage Notes

+- The dashboard does not represent draft rankings; probabilities are independent of draft data.
+- All NCAA seasons up to 2023 are eligible for prediction.
+- The model is optimized for generalization on out-of-time seasons and should not be retrained with future seasons included unless the entire temporal split is restructured.